art alerts

 MSD issues a trespass order

-Young person moves to a different area
+When a young person moves to a different area

 If a young person moves to a different area and their ART record is transferred to a new provider, you will need to notify the new provider of the Trespass alert.
-The trespass will remain on the young person's ART record and will still be valid (for the premises they are trespassed from) for the given time period.
+The trespass will remain on the young person's ART record and will still be valid for the premises they are trespassed from for the given time period.

 Reviewing a trespass alert